The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Don’t underestimate the power of socks to pull a look together.
 Photo: Wesley Davi / Pexels

 While often overlooked, socks and belts are crucial for function and flair.
-Statement socks can add color or texture to an outfit, while belts often carry bold buckles and designs that enhance the overall look.
+Statement socks can add color or texture to street aesthetic outfits, while belts often carry bold buckles and designs that enhance the overall look.

 California Dreaming